garethjmsaunders/digital-code-style-guide/php.md

 Use single line comments within code, leaving a blank line between large comment blocks and code.

 ```
-//break up the string by newlines
+// Break up the string by newlines
 $parts = explode("\n", $str);

-//A longer comment that needs more detail
+// A longer comment that needs more detail
-//on what is occurring and why can use multiple single-line comments.
+// on what is occurring and why can use multiple single-line comments.

 $parts = $this -> foo($parts);
 ```